 I like a good debate, even if I come to realize I’m wrong.
 How else do we learn anything?
-But the quickest way to turn a healthy debate into an unhealthy debacle is to have it with someone who turns your words around until they mean something else.
+But the quickest way to turn a healthy debate into an unhealthy debacle is to have it with someone who will twist your words around until they mean something else.
 Then he argues that point, completely ignoring what you really said.

 What is word twisting?

-I’ve added this section because I had a comment once (which I didn’t approve) that “liberals” are all the time twisting people’s words, like when you front a sentence with “I’m not a racist, but…” and they tell you that yes, you did just make a racist statement with the rest of the sentence.
-So, here you go:
+I’ve added this definition section because I had a comment once (which I didn’t approve) that made me realize not everyone understands what “word twisting” means.
+The commenter said that “liberals” always twisted her words.
+Hand to heart, the example she gave was when she would begin a sentence with “I’m not a racist, but…” and the liberal would tell her that yes, the rest of the sentence after that had indeed been racist.

 Why do people twist words?

 - And sometimes they want to let you know how little your thoughts or feelings matter to them.

 How can I stop them?

+It’s trickier when you’re dealing with someone who can penalize you just for standing up for yourself, even if you’re right.
 One obvious solution is to avoid arguing with this person.
 Just nod politely and bow out of any arguments they start as quickly as possible.
 If they won’t let you do that:

 - Enlist allies.
 Rarely do these people only annoy or harass just one person.
-Check with co-workers, your other parent, etc., to see if they feel it’s hard to communicate with the person.
+Check with co-workers, your other parent, other students, etc., to see if they feel it’s hard to communicate with the person.
 Remember your words might get back to the person, so choose them with care in case you’re forced to explain them later.